Table Of Contents

 - Full changelog history: who, when, why, how, where

-- Assign, track, follow up on action tasks
+- Assign, track, and follow up on action tasks

-- Actionable Data: Immediately available, transparent, accessible across all levels of your organization
+- Actionable data: Immediately available, transparent, and accessible across all levels of your organization

-Visual Manufacturing Software will never replace going to Gemba, (going to where the real work takes place: the shop floor).
-And understanding the current condition from ground zero can provide great advantages and insight for critical scenarios and situations.
-However, utilizing fully digital Visual Manufacturing Software offers us opportunities for improvement, and to reduce or eliminate waste entirely.
+Visual manufacturing software will never replace going to Gemba (where the real work takes place: the shop floor).
+Understanding the current condition from ground zero can provide great advantages and insights into critical scenarios.
+However, fully utilizing digital visual manufacturing software offers us opportunities for improvement, including reducing or eliminating waste entirely.

-We have the opportunity to capture, at a glance, a wide variety of live objective information in real-time from manufacturing lines or cells in one fell swoop.
+We have the opportunity to capture a wide variety of live objective information in real-time from manufacturing lines or cells in one fell swoop.
 Even multiple manufacturing sites and across locations, irrespective of geography.
 Modern manufacturing absolutely requires this advantage.

-Are you ready to eliminate the subjectivity out of your site's daily results and metrics?
+Are you ready to eliminate the subjectivity from your site's daily results and metrics?
 Are you ready to connect the complicated process to share and gather information?
-Utilize a production-proven system like L2L, born and bred on the plant floor.
+It's time to graduate to a production-proven system like L2L, made for manufacturers y manufacturers.
 Our closed-loop Visual Manufacturing Software provides essential value with significant ROI with minimal resource and financial investment.
-You can have actionable data and results in less time, measured in a few short weeks.
-Doesn't that sound better than 2020, part II?

 To schedule a free consultation with L2L, click below: